wn-doolittle/caliper-spec/guides/implementation-guide.md

 ### LTI - Learning Tools Interoperability

-TODO: overview paragraph about caliper/lti?

 #### How does an LTI Tool know where to send Caliper events?

 An LTI Tool can use the [LTI Caliper Connector](https://github.com/IMSGlobal/LTI-spec-Caliper/blob/master/docs/lti-spec-caliper.md) service to retrieve a Caliper endpoint to send events to and get an authorization token from.

-This service also specifies that the<code>Caliper.sessionId</code>value should be sent on an LTI launch.
-This is what Caliper calls the "Federated Session ID" as described in the [LTI Sessions and Identifiers](#lti-sessions-and-identifiers) section.
+This service also specifies that the <code>Caliper.sessionId</code> value should be sent on an LTI launch.
+This is what Caliper calls the "Federated Session ID" as described in the [How are sessions tracked across multiple LTI tools?](#how-are-sessions-tracked-across-multiple-lti-tools) section.

 #### How can I track how much LTI tools are used and privacy issues around them?

 For the institutions that heavily use LTI tools they often want to know how much a tool is used, and what information about the student and class is being sent to 3rd party vendors.
-There are 2 [Caliper Profiles] that help make this information available to faculty and administrators.
+There are 2 Caliper Profiles that help make this information available to faculty and administrators.

-##### Tool Launch Profile & LTI Insights
+#### Tool Launch Profile & LTI Insights

-The [Tool Use](#) and [Tool Launch](#) profiles are meant to help understand how LTI tools are used at an institution.
+The [Tool Use](https://www.imsglobal.org/spec/caliper/v1p2#profile-tooluse) and [Tool Launch](https://www.imsglobal.org/spec/caliper/v1p2#profile-toollaunch) profiles are meant to help understand how LTI tools are used at an institution.
 Their use is highly recommended for all LTI tools.

-##### Tool Use Profile
+The [LTI Insights](https://www.imsglobal.org/lti-insights) is a great example of monitering LTI usage at an institution.

 ### OneRoster & LIS

-Something about IDs for users/contexts?
-IDs could be in LIS vocabulary, and you can read about that in the [LIS Documentation].

-TODO: How would a system commonly fetch correlated information from a OneRoster, LIS, SIS system?
+Caliper Entities can contain a lot of contextual information beyond the interaction described in an Event.
+However, it isn't always good practice to include all that information because that can make your Events very large and repetitive.
+In many cases it's preferred to include as little contextual information as possible in an included Entity or Agent to keep the amount of data being sent to a minimum.
+In this case, since that contextual information is still likely needed for analysis, services like OneRoster and LIS can be used to fetch that information from SIS systems allowing you to get everything needed about a user, course, or section.

+The identifiers included in your Caliper Events should be aligned to the identifiers in these SIS systems to allow this functionality.
+When planning an analytics project, you should make sure all the appropriate IDs are included for your needs.

+For instructions on how to do that see the section [Including Identifiers from other systems](#including-identifiers-from-other-systems).

 ### OpenVideo

-The Media Profile should be used by platforms implementing [OpenVideo](https://www.imsglobal.org/activity/openvideo).
+The [Media Profile](https://www.imsglobal.org/spec/caliper/v1p2#profile-media) can be used by platforms implementing [OpenVideo](https://www.imsglobal.org/activity/openvideo).

 ### QTI - Question and Test Interoperability

-For a learner's interactions within a [QTI](https://www.imsglobal.org/question/index.html) assessment the [Assessment Profile](#) should be used.
+For a learner's interactions within a [QTI](https://www.imsglobal.org/question/index.html) assessment the [Assessment Profile](https://www.imsglobal.org/spec/caliper/v1p2#profile-assessment) should be used.
 This profile is useful for all assessments whether driven by QTI or not allowing researchers and tool creators to send events about assessment generically.

-For more research on detailed assessment interactions as supported by QTI the [QTI Profile](#) can be used.

-It is recommended that these two profiles are used together depending on the needs of the ongoing research or learning application.

-### Unique ID Taskforce thing?

 ## List of Contributors